-UPS Ground and FedEx Ground Home Delivery have modified their shipping rates starting in 2015.
+UPS Ground and FedEx Ground Home Delivery modify their shipping rates each year.
 Rates will be based on the size of the package.
 This pricing program is known as Dimensional Weight Pricing, also referred to as DIM Weight.

 A 5 pound box of lead versus a 5 pound down filled sleeping bag in a box weigh the same but are very different sizes.
 With the previous pricing method, shipping carriers charge by weight.
 So, the cost to ship the box with lead is the same as the cost to ship the box with the sleeping bag.